-7. Send a thank-you note to your source
+7. Send a thank-you note to your source.

-You should always follow up your contact promptly with a brief thank-you note.
-A thank-you note allows you to express your appreciation for the time and useful information provided.
-In addition, it will leave a favorable impression and may contribute to a good future relationship.
-An example of a thank-you note is provided on the last page.
+You should always follow up your contacts promptly with a brief thank-you note.
+Thank-you notes allow you to express your appreciation for the time and useful information provided.
+In addition, a note will leave a favorable impression and may contribute to a good future relationship.
+An example of a thank you note is provided at the end of this document.

-Things to remember...
+Things to Remember...